 Eating Disorders: My Approach

-- Psychotherapy, where we work through the emotional issues that fuel your compulsive eating
+- Psychotherapy, we will work through emotional issues that fuel your compulsive eating

-- Intentional eating, where we focus on healing your relationship to food
+- Intentional eating, we focus on healing your relationship to food

-When you are a baby you suckle and eat for comfort.
-If healthy, reliable sources of comfort are not available to you as a child you continue to seek comfort in food.
-Food causes chemical reactions in the body.
-Some foods can change your mood, helping you feel calm or sedated.
-While other foods are stimulating, and give you a false sense of energy.
-Part of our therapy is to understand why you turned to food to self-medicate.
-We will explore family-of-origin issues and learn about how you cope with stress.
-We will assess whether you are dealing with depression, anxiety, or other self-states you may be self-medicating.
+When you were a baby you suckled and eat for comfort.
+As an adult, if healthy, reliable sources of comfort are not available to you, you continue to seek comfort in food.
+Food causes chemical changes in your body.
+Some foods affect your mood, helping you feel calm or sedated.
+Other foods are stimulating, and give you a false sense of energy.
+In therapy, we work to understand why you turn to food to self-medicate.
+We explore family-of-origin issues and learn how you cope with stress.
+Together we assess if you are struggling with depression or anxiety.

 In treatment you will learn to: